-We have in place a comprehensive corporate responsibility program, on which we reported at the end of fiscal 2010 through our second Corporate Responsibility Report (available online at www.resp.transat.com).
+We have in place a comprehensive corporate responsibility program, on which we presented a report at the end of fiscal 2012, which is available online at www.resp.transat.com.
 The report provides an account of the organization's commitment to taking responsible actions, and describes the main accomplishments.
-Our website will be updated at the beginning of 2013 to reflect initiatives adopted in 2011 and 2012.